dabearrr/8puzzlesolver/README.md

 A* with Manhattan Distance Heuristic

 The program then returns the solution found, its depth, and the path to it from the initial state.

+How to use:
+The program will prompt you to either enter a custom puzzle or use the default then it will prompt you to choose the algorithm then it runs prints the depth, queue size, total nodes, and the path to the solution it then loops back and prompts again
+Enter -1 at any time to exit